NikolayRag/typeTodo/README.rst

 ---------------------------------

 *.do* file is used both as configuration and default storage database.
-If currently there IS project opened in Sublime, it is located inside the first project's folder: so if first folder included in project is */myProject*, then */myProject/myProject.do* file will be used as config.
+If currently there IS project opened in Sublime, *<projectName>.do* is located inside the first project's folder: so if first folder included in project is */myProject*, then */myProject/myProject.do* file will be used as config.

 *<projectName>.do* is automatically created if none found, and it's config is copied from global *.do*, which is also automatically created if there's no one.